top of page

 Education, Health and Care Plan (EHCP)

 A small percentage of children with complex and significant needs might require an EHCP.
 An EHCP is for any child or young person with significant and complex Special Educational Needs or Disabilities (SEND).
 External agencies such as CAMHS, Educational Psychology, Occupational Therapy and Speech and Language Therapy will be required to contribute to this process where applicable.
-The purpose of an EHCP is to provide clear, structured support for any difficulties that the child or young person has.
-Further advice on the EHCP process can be sought from school, SENDIASS or the Local Authority.
+The purpose of an EHCP is to provide clear, structured support for any difficulties that the child or young person has through a multidisciplinary approach.
+Further advice on the EHCP process can be sought from school SENDCOs, SENDIASS or the Local Authority.

 Kinds of SEN provided for